fusion-energy/neutronics-workshop/README.md

 **Learning Outcomes**

-- Finding damage energy deposited with OpenMC 444 tally
+- Finding damage energy deposited with the OpenMC MT 444 tally
-- Find the volume of a cell using stochastic volume method
+- Find the volume of a cell using the stochastic volume method
 - Perform post tally calculations to convert the neutronics numbers into something more useful
-- An appreciation of how neutronics resutls can influence the design (e.g. radius of reactor must be increased to prevent critical material damage)
+- Gain an appreciation of how neutronics results can influence the design (e.g. radius of reactor must be increased to prevent critical material damage)

 &ensp;
 <p align="center"><b>